Notehall

-Notehall is an online marketplace, in which college students can buy and sell class notes.
-Notehall gained recognition after appearing on the ABC reality show Shark Tank in October 2009.
-It has since been purchased by Chegg, a textbook-rental company, for $3.7M in equity and undisclosed cash.
-Notehall.com was later integrated into the Chegg Homework Help site.
+Notehall was an online marketplace that enabled college students to buy and sell class notes, study guides, and other course materials.
+Founded in 2008 by students at the University of Arizona, the company gained attention after appearing on the ABC television series Shark Tank in 2009.

+In 2011, Notehall was acquired by Chegg and integrated into Chegg's Homework Help platform.

 Concept

 Students who are looking to sell class notes, outlines, or study guides can upload documents to Notehall in order to make them available to their classmates.
 Students looking to purchase documents can buy credits from the website which can be used to view the documents.
 Notehall takes 50% of the sales of any notes.

 History

 Notehall was launched in 2008 at the University of Arizona by Sean Conway, Justin Miller, D.J.
 Stephan and Fadi Chalfoun.
 Within 8 months, 40% of the students at the University of Arizona were using Notehall.
 By November 2008, the student government at the University of Arizona was considering a partnership with Notehall.

 In October 2009, Notehall appeared on the ABC reality show Shark Tank where they were successful in landing a $90,000 offer from Barbara Corcoran.
 However, weeks after the episode aired, Notehall eventually declined Corcoran's offer, and decided to participate in DreamIt Ventures annual start-up incubator and funding event, later in 2009.

 The co-founders of Notehall were finalists in BusinessWeek's 2009 America's Best Young Entrepreneurs.

 Stephan and Conway sold Notehall to Chegg in June 2011.
 According to the SEC filing for the sale, Chegg paid Notehall $3.7 million in equity.